-We utilise several scenarios as the foundation for our climate scenario analysis.
+We utilise several scenarios as the foundation for our climate scenario analysis, drawing on selected data provided by Planetrics, a granular bottom-up climate scenario model.
 Each of the scenarios represents a different possible climate future over a 30-year horizon, encompassing the global energy system, economy, and physical environment.
 This allows us to identify opportunities and vulnerabilities under different climate outcomes across our portfolio, across a range of different scenarios, given the inherent uncertainty around how the decarbonisation of the global economy will ultimately play out.